American Southwest

 Trail Description

-Amboy Crater 1.7 240 Although not within the preserve, nearby Amboy Crater is a popular destination, and one reachable by a relatively easy path across twisted lava formations and up the smooth black side of the cinder cone.
-Full hike description
+Amboy Crater 1.7 240 Although not within the national preserve, nearby Amboy Crater is a popular hiking destination, one reachable by a relatively easy path across twisted lava formations and up the smooth black side of the cinder cone.

-Hole-in-the-Wall 0.25 (loop) level There are only three developed campsites in the preserve, all in the foothills of the Mid Range, beside the Providence Mountains.
+Hole-in-the-Wall 0.25 (loop) level There are only three developed campsites in the preserve, all in the foothills of the Mid Hills, north of the Providence Mountains.
 From the Hole-in-the-Wall campground, an easy path loops through the adjacent scrubland, past signs identifying some of the most commonly found plants.

 Kelso Dunes 1.5 470 The most accessible sand dunes in the Mojave Preserve are reached by an unpaved track, usually fine for all vehicles, that forks west off the Kelbaker Road, 8 miles south of Kelso.
 From a parking area at the side of the track, a short, well used trail sets off towards the sand, fading away near the edge, where visitors are free to climb the dunes and explore in any direction, though the usual target is the top of the tallest dune, about 1.5 miles from the road.

-Mid Hills to Hole-in-the-Wall 8 1,200 The longest developed trail in the Mojave links the two main campgrounds, on the eastern side of the Providence Mountains; from pinyon and juniper-covered slopes around the Mid Hills camp in the north, the path descends gradually across wide open, flattish land for the most part, covered by bushes and various types of cacti, though much was severely burned in a 2005 wildfire.
+Mid Hills to Hole-in-the-Wall 8 1,200 The longest developed trail in Mojave National Preserve links the two main campgrounds, on the eastern side of the Mid Hills; from pinyon and juniper-covered slopes around the Mid Hills camp in the north, the path descends gradually across wide open, flattish land for the most part, covered by bushes and various types of cacti, though much was severely burned in a 2005 wildfire.
 Near the south end the trail runs along a sandy wash between two flat-topped volcanic hills, then bends east towards the Hole-in-the-Wall campground, nestled beneath more eroded, volcanic rocks.

-Rings Trail 0.25 70 The Rings Trail descends through a short slot-like ravine (Banshee Canyon) at the edge of the hills close to the Hole-in-the-Wall campground, assisted in some of the steeper parts by ringbolts fastened to the smooth, water-polished canyon walls.
-The starting point is at the end of a short side road to a picnic area, 0.2 miles north of the Hole-in-the-Wall information center.
+Rings Trail 1.5 (loop) 70 The Rings Trail descends through a short slot-like ravine (Banshee Canyon) at the edge of the hills close to the Hole-in-the-Wall campground, assisted in two of the steeper parts by a series of ringbolts fastened to the smooth, water-polished canyon walls.
+The starting point is at the end of a short side road to a picnic area, 0.2 miles north of the Hole-in-the-Wall information center, while the second half of the loop crosses open, cactus-covered desert land at the foot of the cliffs.

 Back to Top